From unemployment benefits and pensions to childcare allowance and more, we explain all you need to know about social security in Austria.

 Umschulungsgeld (vocational retraining allowance) is also available in Austria.
 In this case, 100% of the unemployment benefit is paid until the first day of retraining; and then increased by 22%.
 The retraining allowance is paid until the end of the month of the last retraining measure.
 In Austria, vocational training is set at a minimum daily allowance of €35.33.

 Notstandshilfe (emergency assistance) is income tested.
 In this case, 95% of the unemployment benefit is paid if the unemployment benefit is €909.42 a month or less.
 If the benefit is greater than €909.42 a month, then 92% to 95% is paid.
 However, this varies depending on the income and the number of dependents of the unemployed person.
 As of July 2018, the spouse or partner income is no longer a consideration.
-There is also no limit in terms of the duration it is given.
+There is also no limit in terms of the duration.

 Who can get unemployment benefits in Austria?